 Currency and Payments

 Portugal uses the Euro.
-Most restaurants and shops near the Lisbon Port accept credit cards, but many smaller “tascas” or flea market stalls are cash only.
-It’s a smart move to carry a few small bills for your coffee or those unique souvenirs.
+Most restaurants and shops accept credit cards, although smaller taverns and flea market stalls may still prefer cash.
+Carrying a few small bills is helpful for snacks, coffee, or local souvenirs.

 Safety and Crowds